- Decision making

 We label some items as

 headline.
-These are items we want to highlight in the release announcement material and should clearly describe the value they bring to our users.
+These are items we want to highlight in the changelog and further announcements and should clearly describe the value they bring to our users.

 # Effort Estimation